-Dr Alexandros Chrysikos is a lecturer and researcher in Computing with the School of Computing and Digital Media.
+Dr Alexandros Chrysikos is a senior lecturer and researcher in Cyber Security with the School of Computing and Digital Media.

 Dr Alexandros Chrysikos

 Born in Athens, Greece, Dr Alexandros Chrysikos received a BSc (Hons) in Computing Science from the University of Huddersfield in June 2010.
 In October 2011, with the same institution, he completed a MSc degree in Information Systems Management with the highest distinction.
 As a result, in 2012, he was accepted as a PhD candidate with his primary research goals, including application of Applied Statistics.
 Specifically, he developed a new mixed method approach by combining quantitative and qualitative data analysis techniques and using statistical analysis tools, such as SPSS and the Unfolding matrix.
 In June 2016, he completed his PhD Thesis, entitled ‘Mapping behavioural-related retention factors using a learning community lens: A mixed methods approach’.

 He is the main author in book chapters, research and conference papers published in national and international journals, including research papers in preparation.
 In addition, he is the main author of a research project funded by the UK Council of Professors and Heads of Computing (CPHC, August 2015).

 He has working experience in industry (Systems Administrator and Database Input Employee) and in higher education as an assistant and main tutor teaching foundation year Mathematics and first/second year Information Systems and Multimedia modules (2012-2015), while conducting his PhD research.
 In 2015 he was appointed as a lecturer (part-time) for modules in Games Development and Information Systems, and subsequently also taught Digital Media modules.